erpuno/mail/README.md

 Features
 --------

-* Usage Example of N2O and KVX
+* Usage Example of N2O and KVS
 * RocksDB support out of the box
 * 150 LOC